 Mary Baldwin College (MBC) (now Mary Baldwin University), which I had attended for my first two years of college, was offering a study-abroad summer in Germany.
-I had at one time considered spending my junior year abroad in Germany, but my roommate and I spent our junior year "abroad" in Los Angeles at the University of Southern California.
+I had at one time considered spending my junior year abroad in Germany, but my roommate and I spent our junior year "abroad" in Los Angeles at the University of Southern California instead.
 That wasn't the original intent, but that's how it worked out.
 The appearance of this summer program was perfect.
 It fit nicely between my junior and senior years of college and provided the incentive to transfer back to MBC for my final year.

 I requested a non-American roommate.
 My new roomie was a delightful young Japanese woman who spoke wonderful German and no English.
 We became fast friends and my schoolgirl German improved apace.
 My pronunciation is excellent, my grammar was and is spotty, and my vocabulary has declined with the years, but I can still make do after a little practice.

 Mostly I am putting this together for my own personal remembrance, but anyone is welcome to follow along.
 I've tried to make the narrative a complete summary, but I've used many links to other web sites to provide additional details and sometimes pictures.
 You can either stick with the basic narrative or explore the various links.
-At the time this album was updated in 2020, the links were all valid, but the WWW is in constant flux and that will surely change.
+At the time this album was updated, the links were all valid, but the WWW is in constant flux and that will surely change.
 If you encounter broken links, please send me some email.

 Click your "back" button to return.